 - Investigate spill incidents and supporting enforcement actions, if needed.

 We also maintain the rules that guide our spill prevention standards and requirements.
 We update them as needed to follow trends and developments in the industry and to embrace new spill prevention technologies.
 Our staff provide technical outreach in the form of written guidance and in-person site assessments to work directly with the regulated community on preventing spills.

 Working with industry

 We can only achieve our zero spills goal through a collaborative effort with oil-handling and transportation industries.
 We use professionals with experience in the energy, transportation, and maritime sectors, often employing licensed mariners and engineers to conduct spill prevention work over Washington's waters.

 Our regulated community consists of a variety of industries and private businesses that refine, transport, and supply oil products throughout Washington.
 In addition to serving as a resource for recommended spill prevention technologies and practices, we review plans, manuals, staff training programs, and conduct inspections to implement the best achievable protection for:

-- Oil-handling facilities (refineries, oil storage and marine fueling terminals, mobile oil suppliers, and certain marinas and boatyards).
+- Oil-handling facilities, such as refineries, oil storage and marine fueling terminals, mobile oil suppliers, and certain marinas and boatyards

-- Non-recreational vessels (tank, cargo, passenger, and fishing).
+- Non-recreational vessels, such as tank, cargo, passenger, and fishing.

 We also investigate oil spill incidents wherever they occur in the state.
 This includes oil-handling facilities, vessels, pipelines, and railroads.
 We conduct root-cause analyses of each incident to identify the underlying cause of the spill, which allow us to develop specific recommendations for corrective and preventive actions in future operations.